 Part 1: Offer your customers an incredible experience

-Emblematic products are those that radically change the life of their users; in other words they provoke a paradigm shift.
+Emblematic products are those that radically change the life of their users; in other words, they provoke a paradigm shift.
 Staying with Apple, we can mention the conference that introduced the first iPhone.
 The product itself was far from perfect (there were no applications, no Apple Store, low battery life, and it didn’t even have 3G, even though the technology had existed for several years).
 Despite this, there was a “before” and “after” this launch.

 An emblematic service makes what was previously impossible possible, what was previously difficult simple.
 For example, Google totally disrupted the search for and access to information, as did Wikipedia. iTunes and Kindle transformed access to content.

-A desire for customisation is also increasingly apparent.
-Today, many technological tools help you to understand the needs of your prospects and allow you to better adapt each user’s personal experience.
+A desire for customization is also increasingly apparent.
+Today, many technological tools help you to understand the needs of your prospects and allow you to better adapt to each user’s personal experience.
 The data collected should be put to good use and used in a relevant way, in order to offer solutions for even the most intimate needs of users.
-Therefore, it is essential to understand and know how they fill their days, what annoying problems they encounter, what they are passionate about or what their values and their objectives are.
+Therefore, it is essential to understand and know how they fill their days, what annoying problems they encounter, what they are passionate about, or what their values and their objectives are.
 This knowledge is essential in order to create a useful and appropriate product.

 Airbnb thrived on the fact that many people were asking for less formal experiences than the ones offered by hotels.

 Now customers are attached to the experience more than to the technical characteristics of the products they buy.
-That is why it is important to have solid knowledge of your customers, their habits or their culture.
+That is why it is important to have a solid knowledge of your customers, their habits or their culture.
 IKEA, for example, studies each country in depth prior to locating there.
-Customs and behaviour can vary widely from one country to another.
+Customs and behavior can vary widely from one country to another.
 Indians are absolutely not in the habit of assembling their furniture themselves, for example, in contrast to Europeans.